Collision trajectories and regularisation of two-body problem on $S^2$: Singular trajectories

-Since $g^2(t)-1$ unbounded and positive (at least on a sequence of times converging from below to $t^*$), the left hand side is unbounded and assumes large positive values, whereas the right hand side is bounded, which leads to a contradiction.
+The left hand side is unbounded and assumes large positive values, whereas the right hand side is bounded (since it can be easily seen that, for example, $\frac{g^2(t_n)}{g^2(t_n)-1}<2$), which leads to a contradiction.
 Therefore, $m_3\preccurlyeq\xi^{-\frac12}$. \end{proof}

 \begin{rmk} From the statement above we can demonstrate that $|p|\preccurlyeq\sqrt{\xi}$.
 Indeed, looking at \eqref{eq: estimate p}, when $m_3\prec \xi^{-\frac12}$, the expression $\left(\sqrt{2}m_3\xi - \frac{m_2}{\sqrt{2}}\right)^2$ is 'overpowered' by $-2\xi$, and $|p|\sim \sqrt{\xi}$.